harreld/Coursera_Capstone/PopularVenueModeling.md

 ## Table of Contents

 ## Abstract
 The problem of how a developer could choose a venue to successfully develop in a city is considered.
-City data is used to predict what venues would be popular based on similar cities.
+City population, population density, and geographic locatin data is used to predict what venues would be popular based on similar cities.
+K-means clustering is used to group cities by similar top venue categories.
+Finally, a decision tree model is developed to predict the top venue for a city based on city data.
+With some refinement, this model would be useful for choosing profitable venue types.

 ## Introduction